-- Use multiple communication channels and programs to promote desired waste management behaviours in our community. - Develop initiatives to promote the reuse, repair and repurposing of household items, including car boot sales and repair cafes. - Deliver a targeted units and apartments waste reduction program. - · Support home composting and worm farming. - · Investigate a waste volunteers program. - Develop a program to help the community reduce plastics consumption and recycle plastics. - Provide and promote tenant information packs for renters and new property owners. - Promote our local waste champions and help give them a voice to encourage others. - Deter illegal dumping and littering through an integrated approach of infrastructure, education and compliance.
+- Use multiple communication channels and programs to promote desired waste management behaviours in our community. - Develop initiatives to promote the reuse, repair and repurposing of household items. - Deliver a targeted units and apartments waste reduction program. - Support home composting and worm farming. - Develop a program to help the community reduce plastics consumption and recycle plastics. - Provide and promote tenant information packs for renters and new property owners. - Promote our local waste champions and help give them a voice to encourage others. - Deter illegal dumping and littering through an integrated approach of infrastructure, education and compliance.